CircuitVerse/CircuitVerseDocs/temp.md

 ## HALF ADDER

-Half adder is a combinational circuit, which performs the addition of two binary numbers A and B are of single bit.
-It produces two outputs sum, S & carry, C.
+Half adder is a combinational circuit, which performs the addition of two binary numbers A and B of single bit.
+It produces two outputs sum (S) & carry (C).

 **Truth Table for Different values in Half adder :**